sessionstar/oopsla20-artifact/README.md

 python3 scripts/pingpong.py 30
 ```

-Compare the results with the results reported in Table 1, taking into account that the absolute values may differ.
-Verify the associated claim (Section 5.3, line 971-972):

-> Despite the different protocol lengths, there are no significant changes in execution time

 The produced table contains the following columns.
 In brackets we give the name of the corresponding columns from Table 1.
 * ```Gen Time (CFSM)``` - the time taken for Scribble to generate the CFSM (```CFSM```)
 * ```Gen Time (F*)``` - the time taken for the code generation tool to convert the CFSM to F\* (```F* APIs```)
 * ```TC Time (Gen.)``` - the time taken for the generated APIs to type-check in F\* (```Gen. Code```)
 * ```TC Time (Impl)``` - the time taken to time check the implementation (```Callbacks```)
+* Note that the compilation and execution time are separated in two tables.

+Compare the results with the results reported in Table 1, taking into account that the absolute values may differ.
+Verify the associated claim (Section 5.3, line 971-972):

+> Despite the different protocol lengths, there are no significant changes in execution time

 The script runs the example 30 times and displays the average.